Why choose a vocational route to work?

 Vocational qualifications are designed to lead to a job, an area of employment and/or further study.
 They can be an attractive option to help prepare you for the world of work and a particular job or job sector.

-These qualifications have been validated by employers and universites as good qualifications that will lead to real jobs and progression opportunities.
+These qualifications have been validated by employers and universities as good qualifications that will lead to jobs, apprenticeships and higher education opportunities.

 What are the benefits?

 Vocational qualifications are designed to meet the specific needs of employers and job sectors.
 This means that you will develop the skills and knowledge employers value, enabling you to become an effective employee and helping the organisation to succeed.